pscott-au/WebService-GoogleAPI-Client/README.txt

       if the pre-query validation fails then a 418 - I'm a Teapot error response is returned with the body containing the specific description of the errors ( Tea Leaves ;^) ).

+    NB: If you pass a 'path' parameter this takes precendence over the API Discovery Spec.
+Any parameters defined in the path of the format {VARNAME} will be filled in with values within the options=>{ VARNAME => 'value '} parameter structure.
+This is the simplest way of addressing issues where the API discovery spec is inaccurate. ( See dev_sheets_example.pl as at 14/11/18 for illustration )

     To allow the user to fix discrepencies in the Discovery Specification the cb_method_discovery_modify callback can be used which must accept